Kim Kardashian Slams Rapper Responsible For Kanye’s Foundation After He Asked Drake For Help

 This is getting ugly!
 Kim Kardashian just blasted Rhymefest, the rapper handling Kanye West’s charity, after he asked Drake to help them out!
 Here’s all the details.

 It looks like the feud between Kanye West, 40, and Drake, 31, just got a lot more complicated!
 Kim Kardashian, 37, is calling out rapper Rhymefest for asking Drizzy for help with Ye’s foundation, Donda’s House!
 Confused?
 Okay, let’s back up a bit.
-First, Drizzy clapped back at Ye and Pusha T for claiming he hires ghostwriters with his new song “Duppy Freestyle.”
-Then Drake sent G.O.O.D. an invoice asking for $100K in compensation — and Rhymefest took to Twitter to ask Drake for help while also bashing Yeezy!
+First, Drizzy clapped back at Ye and Pusha T for claiming he hires ghostwriters.
+Then Drake sent G.O.O.D. an invoice asking for $100K in compensation.
+Soon after, Rhymefest took to Twitter to ask Drake for help!

 “@Drake when G.O.O.D.
 Music sends the money they owe you, will you please help us rebuild Kanye’s mothers house for the youth of Chicago.
 I spoke to Kanye about it.
 His response was ‘f**k the youth of Chicago,'” he wrote.
 Now, Kimmie is clapping back!
 “I saw you at our studio a few weeks ago so why didn’t you bring this up then?” she asks Rhymefest on Twitter, sounding a lot like Kanye himself.
 “You were trying to get Kanye to listen to your sub par beats.
-You have the audacity Kanye’s [mom’s] name to try to [shed] a negative light on Kanye.”
+You have the audacity to use Kanye’s [mom’s] name to try to [shed] a negative light on Kanye.”

 @Drake when G.O.O.D.
 Music sends the money they owe you, will you please help us rebuild Kanye’s mothers house for the youth of Chicago.
 I spoke to Kanye about it.
 His response was “fuck the youth of Chicago”